grimquarry/SfmlCtrl/README.md

 This repository contains a stand alone datatype called SfmlCtrl (for SFML Controller).
-It stores data for a usb controller/joystick that was pulled using the SFML Joystick.
+It stores data for a usb controller/joystick that was pulled using the SFML Joystick class.
 The datatype does not depend on SFML, but was built specifically for the kinds of data you can get using SFML.
 The only dependency for this datatype is the C++11 or above Standard Library.
 Clone this repo to grab the SfmlCtrl.h file and add to your own projects.
 As a datatype with no methods, there is no .cpp